-1. Showing the Connections Between Consumer Purchases and Impacts to Endangered Species
+1. Connects Consumer Purchases to Species Endangerment

 Even people who make conscious and continual decisions to buy sustainable stuff find meeting that goal is not as straightforward as it might seem.
 That’s because it’s often impossible to trace the effects of every step in the production process.

 Scientists relied on big data and analytics to provide more clarity.
 They examined more than 6,800 at-risk species to investigate how people’s purchases affected them.
 The team then turned that data into a series of world maps that showed the relevant hot spots for particular countries.